Importing meat

 There are specific rules for importing meat intended for human consumption.
 Importers may only purchase meat from approved companies, which have to comply with European food safety requirements.
 Meat imported from a non-EU country is subject to mandatory inspections.

 The Netherlands imports meat from different parts of the world, with major European suppliers including Germany, Belgium, and Poland.
 Non-EU countries such as Brazil, Thailand, New Zealand, Uruguay, and Argentina also regularly export meat to the Netherlands.
-This article goes into all the product requirements and rules for businesses importing meat.
+This article sets out the product requirements and rules for businesses importing meat.

 Approved companies and countries